cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **insert_changes_only**
 (optional, default depends on model profile)
-<br>when set to true, incoming data is only added to the satellite if it differs from the latest version stored.
+<br>when set to true, incoming data is only added to the satellite when it differs from the latest version stored.

 **is_enddated**
 (optional, default depends on model profile)
 <br>when set to true (default) meta data columns for historization enddating will be added to the table and loading process will execute enddating functions

 **uses_diff_hash**
-(mandatory)<br>
+(optional, default depends on model profile))<br>
-When set to true (default is defined in model profile), data change is detected by calculation of a hash value ober all relevant columns and comparison of the hash value against the latest stored satellite row for every key.
+When set to true, data change is detected by calculation of a hash value ober all relevant columns and comparison of the hash value against the latest stored satellite row for every key.

 **diff_hash_column_name**
 (might be ommitted, when the implementation is not using a diff hash)